dougsummerville/Bare-Metal-Raspberry-Pi-Pico-2/README.md

 # Bare Metal Raspberry PI Pico 2
  A bare metal C programming environment for the Raspberry Pi Pico 2 with minimal dependences.
 This is "true" minimalistic bare metal C with no SDK, CMSIS, or other layers between programmer and the hardware; it does, however, include header files defining all hardware registers.
 Features include:
 - a USB CDC serial driver that uses no system RAM (only USB DPRAM) and provides a virtual COM port
-- header files that provide for standard port naming
+- header files that provide for standard register naming
 - stub files for Newlib-nano
 - very few examples (see Motivation below)
 - a python-based tool to create UF2 files.